 What will you say about your item in the listing to attract potential buyers?

 Have you priced your item reasonably based on your research?
+Did you tick all the boxes on how to sell diamond safely?

 In addition, as always, make sure that you must be safe and responsible in your online dealings.
 If you must meet to exchange the Jewelry, please do so in a public place and let a loved one know about your transaction details.